Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 • Sensory/Physical (Temporary): situational

 The IEP (Individualized Educational Plan) and 504 Plan are not adequate, supporting documentation.
-Both represent one institution's response to the presence of a disorder.
-Another institution might respond differently.
+Both represent K-12 "reasonable accommodations."
+Reasonable accommodations for college classes may differ.

 Documentation for learning disabilities must include score results from IQ and achievements tests and all other instruments used to assess the student's ability and performance.
 Further, such documentation should include text which examines the student's family, psychological, and educational background to rule in and rule out complicating factors.
 The evaluation must have been conducted by a qualified professional in the appropriate field.